ibm-cloud-docs/bare-metal/troubleshooting_cPanel_cve.md

 To reload the OS, go to the **Device list**, select the server to show the _Device details_ page, then select **Actions** > **OS reload**.
 For more information, see [Reloading the OS](/docs/bare-metal?topic=bare-metal-reloading-the-os).

    - You might need to change the operating system version during the operating system reload if your current one is past its end of support.
 For more information, see [End of support for operating systems considerations](/docs/bare-metal?topic=bare-metal-eos-os-considerations-bm-classic-intro).
-   - To use the most recent cPanel version on Linux systems, select Ubuntu 22.04 during the operating system reload because CentOS and Rocky Linux are no longer supported by cPanel.
+   - To use the most recent cPanel version on Linux systems, select the most recent Ubuntu version as the operating system during reload.
+CentOS and Rocky Linux are no longer supported by cPanel.
    - OS reloads clear all data from the device.
 If needed, use a backup of the server to restore it if you reload the operating system.

 ## Getting help
 {: #getting-help}

-If you need help with recovery, go to the IBM Cloud Support Center to [get support](/docs/support?topic=support-using-avatar&interface=ui#getting-support) by creating a case or reporting an issue, as defined by your support plan.
+If you need help with recovery, you can [get support](/docs/support?topic=support-using-avatar&interface=ui#getting-support) by creating a case or reporting an issue, as defined by your support plan.